djvanderlaan/simplermarkdown/README.md

 ### Tables

-To generate a table, we tell it to pass the code in the code block to the function `table` from the `simplermarkdown` package.
+To generate a table, we tell it to pass the code in the code block to the function `table` from the `tinymarkdown` package.
 This function will take the final result and generate a markdown table from that.
 Any arguments are passed on to the `table` function.